Eisenhüttenstadt: Geography

 The municipal area is situated on a sandy terrace in the Berlin-Warsaw glacial valley (Urstromtal).
-It is bounded by the Oder river to the east, which since 1945 has formed the German–Polish border.
+It is bounded by the Oder river and Germany–Poland border to the east.
 Eisenhüttenstadt is the eastern terminus of the Oder–Spree Canal.
 The town centre is located about 25 km south of Frankfurt (Oder) and 110 km southeast of Berlin.
 Eisenhüttenstadt is served by the Berlin–Wrocław railway line.

 The town comprises the districts of Diehlo, Fürstenberg (Oder), and Schönfließ.

 History

 The town was built near the historic village of Fürstenberg (Oder) which was founded in 1251.
-After the Peace of Prague in 1635, Fürstenberg and Lower Lusatia became part of the Electorate of Saxony, and in 1815 it was transferred to Prussia.
+In 1319, Fürstenberg (Przybrzeg) became part of the Duchy of Jawor within fragmented Piast-ruled Poland.
+Later on, it passed to the Kingdom of Bohemia, and Charles IV bought the town from the Cistercians of Neuzelle and allowed the construction of a bridge over the Oder to create a new trade route to Poland.
+In 1469 it passed to King Matthias Corvinus of Hungary, and in 1490 it returned to Bohemia.
+After the Peace of Prague in 1635, Fürstenberg became part of the Electorate of Saxony.
+In 1815 it was transferred to Prussia, and in 1871 it became part of the German Empire.
 In 1925, a port on the Oder was created.

+During World War II, the Germans operated the Stalag III-B prisoner-of-war camp for Polish, French, Belgian, Serbian, Soviet, American, Dutch, Italian and British POWs in Fürstenberg with several forced labour subcamps in the town and region, a forced labour camp for Jewish men, and a subcamp of the Sachsenhausen concentration camp.

-The present-day town was founded as a socialist model city in 1950 (initially named Stalinstadt after Joseph Stalin) following a decision by the East German Socialist Unity Party (SED), alongside a new steel mill combine located west of the historic town of Fürstenberg (Oder).
+The present-day town was founded as a socialist model city in 1950 following a decision by the East German Socialist Unity Party (SED), alongside a new steel mill combine located west of the historic town of Fürstenberg (Oder).
 A few years before the new town was established, a bridge over the Oder river had been constructed, the earlier one having been destroyed by retreating Wehrmacht forces in February 1945, near the end of World War II.

 The population grew rapidly in the 1950s and 1960s.
+It was renamed Stalinstadt following the death of Joseph Stalin.
 In 1961, during de-Stalinization, the town was renamed Eisenhüttenstadt.
 After German reunification in 1990, the state-owned steel works were privatized, and most of its 12,000 employees lost their jobs.
 Thereafter the factory employed around 2,500 workers.
 The town experienced a steep decline in population, from just over 50,000 to under 30,000.
+Consequently, many apartment blocks have now been demolished, although some in the inner city dating from the 1950s have been renovated and restored.